 After this, Ms. Volha Karach, Director, International Centre for Civil Initiatives “Our House” (Belarus) gathered participants within a special side-event, organised under the form of an informal discussion on ways of tackling emotional burnout in the day-to-day life of a civil activist.

 As the previous year, the agenda for the third day of the event included an interactive Regional Café with donors – a methodology applied for the first time at the Forum last year, in Chișinău, and very much appreciated by the participants.
-Civil society representatives were thus encouraged to interact freely with representatives from donor organisations active in the Black Sea region (European Commission, European Endowment for Democracy, Black Sea Trust for Regional Cooperation, ENI CBC Black Sea Basin Joint Operational Programme, and USAID) and to ask questions on each other’s activities, priorities and needs.
+Civil society representatives were thus encouraged to interact freely with representatives from donor organisations active in the Black Sea region (European Commission, European Endowment for Democracy, Black Sea Trust for Regional Cooperation, ENI CBC Black Sea Basin Joint Operational Programme, Prague Civil Society Center and USAID) and to ask questions on each other’s activities, priorities and needs.

 The last plenary session, as its title suggested (“Implementing the Sustainable Development Goals in the Black Sea Region”) focused on the implementation of the 2030 Agenda and its 17 Sustainable Development Goals in the Black Sea region and Ms. Heghine Manasyan, CEO, Caucasus Research Resource Center-Armenia, together with Mr. Eden Mamut, Secretary-General, Black Sea Universities Network and Mr. Giorgi Kldiashvili, Executive Director, Institute for Development of Freedom of Information (IDFI) shared their best practices, as well as common challenges and opportunities in a discussion moderated by Ms. Monica Prisacariu, Board member, The Romanian NGDO Platform – FOND / International Program Coordinator, New Horizons Foundation.